-“I never knew he called you in Anguilla,” Val said.
+“I never knew he called you in Anguilla,” Val says.

 “Oh yes, he called me before you did!
 That’s why I kept telling you to talk to each other.”

-“My God, I’m glad the two of you got together,” Mia said.
+“My God, I’m glad the two of you got together,” Mia says.
 “Kate was a nightmare!”

 “Mia…” Grace scolds from the sink.